 A project's General properties apply to the project as a whole, across all module functionality.
-For a new project, there are many default settings that you can use (see next).
-For example, there are default settings for the Tag provider, database, publish mode, initial comm mode, window editing, and Client launching.
+For a new project, there are many default settings that you can use.
+For example, there are default settings for the Tag provider, database, initial comm mode, window editing, and Client launching.

-When properties in a section have been updated but not saved yet, the section heading will change to italized text.
+When properties in a section have been updated but not saved yet, the section heading will change to italicized text.

 Important Concept: Defaults